 Deaerator Tank, Types, Working Principle in Detail

-Today, in this post we are going to see what is boiler deaerator, and deaeration tank, their types, and their working principles.
+Today, in this post, we are going to see what is boiler deaerator, and deaeration tank, their types, and their working principles.

 deaerator and deaerator tank

-Boiler Feedwater – Why to treat boiler feedwater
+Boiler Feedwater – Why Treat Boiler Feedwater?

 The boiler is used to generate electricity and hence it is used in the chemical industry and power plant.
 Process water, recycle boiler water, vapor condensate are used as boiler feedwater.
 Feedwater contains oxygen maybe by exposure to the atmosphere or by leaks in tubes of boiler.